Carrot Cake Cheesecake [video]

 - With the mixer on low, add the eggs, one at a time, and beat until just mixed through, do not to over-beat.
 Scrape down the sides of the bowl with a spatula.

 - Add vanilla extract and sour cream, beat until mixed through, stopping to scrape the sides and bottom of the bowl with a spatula.

 - Using a measuring cup, add the cheesecake batter to the prepared pan, on top of the carrot cake batter.
-Smooth the top.
+You can swirl it a bit also.
+Smooth the top with a spatula.

 - Turn off the oven and crack open the door.
 Cool cheesecake completely in the open oven.

 - Once completely cooled remove from the oven and refrigerate for at least 5-6 hours.

 - Run a butter knife around the edges to release it from the pan.
 Store in the fridge until ready to serve.

 - Whisk cream cheese, sour cream, sugar, and milk until fully combined.
 Spread it on top of the cheesecake and garnish with chopped walnuts.
 Chill for 30 minutes.